What Size of External Oak Door Do I Need?

 Whilst oak doors are less likely to adhere to 'standard' door sizes as UPVC or engineered wooden doors, there are a number of standard door sizes in the UK that you might want to take note of.
 Of course, if your door frame doesn't adhere to any of these sizes, most manufacturers will be able to build you a bespoke door, but this will be most costly.
 The vast majority of doors, both internal and external, will be around 1981mm in height, but the width will vary depending on when your home was built.
 Generally speaking, frames get wider the newer the property is, with most conventional external frames being able to fit door widths of 762mm, 838mm.
 Some older houses, meanwhile might have door spaces of only 610mm or 686mm.

 Now that you have your measurements to hand, you can start shopping around for the perfect external oak door.
 We'd recommend taking your measurement notes with you when shopping, as you should be able to get more realistic and accurate quotes with exact measurements, especially if you require a bespoke construction.
 As with any significant purchase however, don't be afraid to shop around for the best deal and don't let your heart rule your head!
-Online service are also an excellent solution, as you'll be able to email off your measurements and get a quote back, often in the same day without even having to leave the comfort of your own home!
+Online services are also an excellent solution, as you'll be able to email off your measurements and get a quote back, often in the same day without even having to leave the comfort of your own home!
+Why not go ahead and order those patio doors you've always wanted whilst you're at it.